This General Tso’s Chicken recipe (左宗棠鸡) is the top-selling Chinese food in our restaurant.

 Now we come to the final step of this recipe- coat the chicken with General Tso’s Chicken sauce.

-To do this, you need to get ready four ingredients – chopped ginger, chopped garlic, chopped scallion, and dried chili.
+To do this, you need to get ready four ingredients – chopped ginger, chopped garlic, chopped scallion, and dried chilies.
+You can use red pepper flakes if you do not have dried chilies.

 Here are the steps